dualra1n/dualra1n/tutorial.md

 # How to Jailbreak the second iOS version

-1) Run <code>./dualboot.sh --jailbreak <version></code> (If you want to use palera1n, you have to put --jail_palera1n.
-Then after boot, open Pogo and tap install, then tap Do All.
+1) Run <code>./dualboot.sh --jailbreak <version></code> ( this is very recomendable(better use this jailbreak) , when this finish,open Pogo and tap install, then tap Do All.

-2) Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine</code> (Then install TrollStore from AppleTV and install Taurine by TrollStore).
+2) Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine</code> (not recomndable dont use it if you are not pro on this, when that finsh install TrollStore from AppleTV and refresh icon using TrollStore, open taurine and click jailbreak).

 # Delete the second iOS install from your device
-1) <code>./dualboot.sh --restorerootfs 14.2</code>
+1) <code>./dualboot.sh --restorerootfs 14.2</code> if you have palera1n semitethered you have to put (--jail_palera1n)

 # Common Issues